pnnl/neuromancer/README.md

 ## Acknowledgments
 This research was partially supported by the Mathematics for Artificial Reasoning in Science (MARS) and Data Model Convergence (DMC) initiatives via the Laboratory Directed Research and Development (LDRD) investments at Pacific Northwest National Laboratory (PNNL), by the U.S. Department of Energy, through the Office of Advanced Scientific Computing Research's “Data-Driven Decision Control for Complex Systems (DnC2S)” project, and through the Energy Efficiency and Renewable Energy, Building Technologies Office under the “Dynamic decarbonization through autonomous physics-centric deep learning and optimization of building operations” and the “Advancing Market-Ready Building Energy Management by Cost-Effective Differentiable Predictive Control” projects.
 This project was also supported from the U.S. Department of Energy, Advanced Scientific Computing Research program, under the Uncertainty Quantification for Multifidelity Operator Learning (MOLUcQ) project (Project No. 81739).
 PNNL is a multi-program national laboratory operated for the U.S. Department of Energy (DOE) by Battelle Memorial Institute under Contract No. DE-AC05-76RL0-1830.

+This research was also supported by the Ralph O’Connor Sustainable Energy Institute at Johns Hopkins University.